rehkad/Moogla/README.md

 A plugin can specify an integer `order` attribute to control execution order when multiple plugins are loaded.
 Lower numbers run first.

+### Async Limitations

+Local models loaded through `llama-cpp-python` do not expose an asynchronous interface.
+When `LLMExecutor.acomplete` is called with such a model, inference runs in a background thread via `asyncio.to_thread`.
+Heavy local workloads can therefore limit overall throughput compared to fully async providers.

 ## Development Setup

 The project uses [Typer](https://typer.tiangolo.com/) for the CLI and